The information in this article applies to:

 Cabinet elevations can be easily created to suit your needs using the Wall Elevation and CAD Detail From View tools.

-To create a cabinet elevation with dimensions
+To create a cabinet elevation

 - Open the plan file for which you would like to create cabinet details.